Over the past 12 years the transport sector in the Western Balkans 6 countries has received considerable investment.

 Nevertheless, the latest Regional Balkans Infrastructure Study-Transport (REBIS) concluded that 30% of the region’s comprehensive road network requires immediate maintenance and/or upgrade.
 It also identified capacity constraints on more than 30% of the rail network and stressed the urgent need for rail rehabilitation and maintenance.

-In 2015, the Western Balkans leaders agreed on the Core transport network for the region and the indicative extension of the EU Core network and Corridors in the WB6 countries.
-This will enhance connectivity within the region and with the EU network.
-SEETO has estimated priority projects’ costs at €7.7 billion, while the Vienna Institute for International Economic Studies found that such a package could boost regional GDP growth by up to one percentage point per year over 15 years and help create 200.000 jobs.
+In 2015, the Western Balkans leaders agreed on the Core transport network for the region and the indicative extension of the EU Core Network Corridors in the WB6 countries.
+This will enhance connectivity within the region and between the region and the EU.
+SEETO has estimated priority projects’ costs at €7.7 billion, while the Vienna Institute for International Economic Studies found that such a package could boost regional GDP growth by up to one percentage point per year over 15 years and help create more than 200.000 jobs.

-The WBIF provides grants to develop projects that are part of the SEETO networks and investment grants to co-finance construction.
-Only Core network projects are eligible for investment grants and can make use of the approximately €1 billion available from IPA II for connectivity co-financing over the 2015-2020 period.
-WBIF also supports the REBIS study, a key regional transport planning tool.
-Finally, it liaises with SEETO on implementation progress of the transport “soft measures” agreed by the WB6 countries in 2015.
+The WBIF provides grants to prepare and build projects.
+Only Core network projects are eligible for investment grants and can make use of the approximately €1 billion EU grant available (IPA II) for connectivity co-financing, over the 2015-2020 period.
+The WBIF also supports the REBIS study, a key regional transport planning tool.
+Finally, it liaises with SEETO on implementation of connectivity reform measures as agreed by the WB6 countries in 2015.